Access Map: supported tokens & credential formats¶

 printf '%s' 'glpat-example...' > ./gitlab.token

-kingfisher access-map gitlab ./gitlab.token --json-out gitlab.access-map.json
+kingfisher access-map gitlab ./gitlab.token --format json > gitlab.access-map.json

 Notes (GitLab)¶